-The position is based in Tokyo to work at a subsidiary dedicated to automotive security.
-The main job will be to assess security of car components (ECUs, like BCM, gateways, and other embedded systems) and some Industrial Control Systems (ICS).
+The position is based at Tokyo to work in a subsidiary dedicated to automotive security, White Motion.
+The main job will be to assess security of car components, ECUs, like BCM, gateways, and other embedded systems, or systems interfaced with the car.

-You will have to assess the security of components which were never designed with security nor communication capabilities in mind, in an environment where IT was not even considered.
+You will have to assess the security of components which were never designed with security nor communication capabilities in mind, in an environment where IT was not there before.

-In this job, you will have to audit applications, system components, fuzz, reverse, find clever tricks for both our customers and our own R&D in order to deliver good results, like building an universal remote to open cars or taking over the engine to manipulate its parameters.
+In this job, you will have to audit applications, system components, fuzz, reverse engineering, find clever tricks for both our customers and our own R&D in order to deliver good results.

-The Qb.jp team will also include automotive engineers knowing about car systems and electronics.
-So, knowledge in this topic is not mandatory.
+The team will include automotive engineers knowing about car systems and electronics.